Stomach Flu vs Food Poisoning: How to Spot the Difference?

 - Consuming food handled by infected persons

-Food poisoning, in contrast, results directly from ingestion of contaminated food or beverages (CDC Foodborne Illness Guidelines).
+Food poisoning, in contrast, results directly from ingestion of contaminated food or beverages.
 High-risk items commonly include:

 - Raw or undercooked meat, poultry, seafood, or eggs